DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 * the id_token (issued during the authorization flow), and
 * the access_token (issued for the client-credentials flow)

-This claim named **identity** will be equal to
+This claim named **identity** will be equal to either:
-- either the **email** of the user authenticated when using authentication code flow,
+- the **email** of the user authenticated when using authentication code flow,
-- or the CLIENT ID when using client credentials.
+- the CLIENT ID when using client credentials.

 To achieve that, we will use the [pre token generation lambda trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-token-generation.html).
 You can read more about the Pre token generation Lambda trigger flow [here](https://aws.amazon.com/blogs/security/how-to-customize-access-tokens-in-amazon-cognito-user-pools/).